attiamohammed/realhair/README.md

 Step 4: Check the results:
 - Check the results in "dataset/fake"

-If you use this repo in your work, please, cite:
+# If you use this repo in your work, please, cite using bibtex enteries:

-@article{attia2018realistic,
+1. @article{attia2018realistic,
   title={Realistic hair simulator for skin lesion images using conditional generative adversarial network}, author={Attia, Mohamed and Hossny, Mohammed and Zhou, Hailing and Yazdabadi, Anosha and Asadi, Hamed and Nahavandi, Saeid}, journal={[Unknown]},